sachamasry/klepsidra/README.md

 ### MVP: Make application self-hosting

 - Validate start and end stamp user input
+  - Empty start stamps are *never* allowed, and must always parse to a `NaiveDateTime` structure
   - Empty end stamps are allowed for as long as the user wants to update other information, and is not stopping a timer
   - Once non-blank, the end stamp must validate as a full timestamp, and
   - May not appear in the past, relative to the start stamp
+  - May not appear in the 'distant' future, relative to the start stamp; More than one day should be considered invalid—why would any activity take longer than a day?
 - Fix 'reported duration' units
   - Change name to billing time increment
   - Ensure 'regular' timer form drop-down has all timer increments available